Sternberg Centre: Akiva School

 Akiva School was established in 1981.
 It became a two-form entry voluntary-aided school in 2007 and moved into a new purpose-built state-of-the-art building in January 2008.
 Akiva is the only voluntary-aided Progressive Jewish primary school in north-west London.
 It is an inclusive and egalitarian learning community, teaching its children to be happy, confident and knowledgeable citizens, with a love of Israel and all aspects of Judaism.
 Akiva children are taught to understand and respect themselves, others and the world.

+The Art Stables

+The Art Stables is a community-based art school located at the Sternberg Centre.
+Founded in 2013, it offers a wide range of classes and workshops in drawing, painting, sculpture and other visual arts for adults of all abilities.
+The Art Stables provides an inclusive and welcoming environment where creativity, learning and community engagement are encouraged through high-quality teaching and artistic practice.

 New North London Synagogue

-The congregation, which is affiliated to the Masorti movement, was founded in 1974 by followers of Louis Jacobs, and now has about 2,400 members.
-The rabbi of the congregation, since 1987, is Rabbi Jonathan Wittenberg.
+The congregation, which is affiliated to the Masorti movement, was founded in 1974 by followers of Louis Jacobs, and now has about 3,500 members.
+The rabbi of the congregation from 1987 - 2025 was Rabbi Jonathan Wittenberg, who is now the Emeritus Rabbi.

 After some years of nomadic existence, the congregation raised over £6 million to construct a synagogue building in the Sternberg Centre site, which was opened in 2011.
-Designed by van Heyningen and Haward Architects, the new synagogue includes three prayer venues, a nursery and teenager’s room, as well as social and administrative spaces.
+Designed by van Heyningen and Haward Architects, the new synagogue includes three prayer venues, a teenager’s room, as well as social and administrative spaces.